 Be reasonable about your right to take action against the developer.
 Under the terms of the contract, the customer will not be able to make a legal claim as to any deliverable after acceptance of the deliverable at the end of the sprint, except if the system as a whole does not perform according to the performance requirements at the end of the process.

 Determine how flaws will be addressed if the developer doesn't complete the project.
 If the contract is terminated before final performance testing, another developer is hired to complete the software and the customer discovers that the original developer's design or coding was defective and had to be fixed to meet the original performance criteria, the original developer is also responsible for paying those repair costs.

 This Agile contracting approach is intended to enable parties to realize the benefits of flexible software development processes while achieving the accountability and predictability necessary to make the customer-software developer relationship work from a practical perspective.
-Time-consuming and expensive legal documentation is avoided.
+Time-consuming and expensive legal documentation is avoided in an effective Agile contracting process.
 The focus is on the software.
 But the relationship is structured with the correct incentives to get the work done right and at reasonable cost.

 About the authors:

 Robert Kriss is a partner in international law firm Mayer Brown's litigation and technology transactions practices and has extensive experience representing both suppliers and customers in high-stakes information technology outsourcing and software development disputes.
 Brad Peterson is a global co-leader of the technology transactions practice at Mayer Brown and has focused his practice for 20 years on helping companies work better with their technology and operations suppliers.